deltaswapio/deltaswap/sdk/README.md

-# Wormhole Software Development Kit
+# Deltaswap Software Development Kit

-This directory contains libraries in various languages for developing software that interacts with wormhole.
+This directory contains libraries in various languages for developing software that interacts with deltaswap.

 # Directory Structure